OneKeePass/desktop/docs/FAQ.md

 ## Does OneKeePass provide any Browser Extension?

-Yes, a basic version is supported from version OneKeePass 0.17.0 onwards.
+Yes, a basic version is supported from OneKeePass 0.17.0 onwards.

 You can get the extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/onekeepass-browser/) or [Chrome](https://chromewebstore.google.com/detail/onekeepass-browser/cmdmojmbfcpkloflnjkkdjcflaidangh)